latticelabs/Mitty-deprecated-/Readme.md

 The `reads` tool enables us to take a sequence and generate simulated reads from it.
 The reads can
        simulate various error and property profiles of different sequencers.
-Each read carries, in its qname field, a read serial number and POS and CIGAR strings that can be used to
+Each read carries, in its qname field, a read serial number and POS and CIGAR strings that can be used to recreate perfect alignments of the reads to the original reference.
+This information is useful for diagnosing the performance of aligners and variant callers.

                     ----------
                    |          |